Graduate destinations and the latest employment statistics: Where do our graduates go?

 The BBC headline from January 2015 "UK graduate recruitment prospects 'at 10-year high'" brings long awaited good news for graduates, current UG students and sixformers.
 Warwick has for many years been among the top ten British universities targeted by top employers for graduate recruitment.
+Four years later, this trend is still going on.

 Stephen Ward, Head of External Relations in Student Careers and Skills at Warwick, has commented that “Being ranked as number one is testament to both the hard work we have done in building strong relationships with these key employers and, of course, the high calibre of our students.
 As the majority of this group recruit from all degree disciplines and offer placements as well as graduate opportunities, this is great news for every Warwick student.
 However, I'm keen to point out that we are just as committed to applying the same careful approach in other employment sectors.
 Not every student sees their future in large corporate employers and it is essential that we give our students the best possible chance of getting the career they want – whether that be at international organisations, local businesses or charities.”